TheInvincibleRalph/Advanced-Ecommerce-Backend/documentation.md

 - **Cache Hit**: If the data is found in Redis, we return it immediately without querying the database, which reduces load and improves response times.

-## On Instantaiating Redis DB using Goroutine to handle context
+## On Instantiating Redis DB (plus using Goroutine to handle context)

 ### Function Definition